Document Type : Research Paper

 Abstract

 Objectives: Increasing aerobic capacity reduces mortality in heart patients.
-Exercise is highly recommended to improve VO2peak and lipid indices.
-But there is little evidence about the most effective method of exercise training for coronary artery disease patients.
-This study aims to investigate the effect of high intensity interval training (HIIT) compared to moderate steady-state training (MISS) on improving VO2peak and fat indices in coronary bypass patients.
+Exercise is highly recommended to improve Peak oxygen uptake (VO2peak) and lipid profile; however, there is limited evidence on the most effective exercise training method for coronary artery disease patients.
+The aim of this study was to investigate the effect of high-intensity interval training (HIIT) compared to moderate steady-state training (MISS) on improving VO2peak and lipid profile in coronary artery bypass graft (CABG) patients.

 Methods: In this semi-experimental study, 40 CABG patients were randomly divided into four groups, control, HIIT of 20 seconds (80-100% of maximal aerobic power (MAP)), HIIT of 60 seconds (80-100% MAP), MISS (60-80 % MAP).
-The training groups trained three times a week with a treadmill, manual ergometer, and leg ergometer for eight weeks, and the control group had no regular physical activity.
-VO2peak and fat profile were measured before and after eight weeks.
-Data were analyzed using one-way ANOVA and paired t-test (p≤0.05).
+The training sessions occurred three times weekly over eight weeks using a treadmill, manual ergometer, and leg ergometer, while the control group did not engage in regular physical activity.
+VO2peak and lipid profile were measured before and after the eight weeks.

-Conclusion: HIIT exercises have a better performance compared to MISS exercises for improving VO2peak and some lipid indices in coronary bypass patients.
-This better performance was associated with equal rate perceive exertion and safety with MISS exercises.
+Conclusion: It seems that HIIT exercises perform better than MISS exercises for improving VO2peak and some lipid profile in coronary bypass patients.
+This better performance was associated with an equal rate of perceived exertion (RPE) and safety with MISS exercises.

 Keywords